thumbnail image

 B. A person can also be a member if they have been a member prior to 1995 but do not live or work in Edinburgh or the Lothians.
 That person must also fulfil the criteria in 2A (Above), having lived in Selkirk at some time in their lives or be related to, or have a strong connection with somebody who has lived in Selkirk at some time in their lives.

-C. The society shall also have members who are persons who do not live or work in Edinburgh or the Lothians and were not members prior to 1995, these members will be known as Associate Members.
+B. These persons do not live in Edinburgh or the Lothians and were not members prior to 1995.

 3. Society Purposes